chepo92/SMARS-esp32/README.md

-# ESP32 Wifi Tank web control code
+# ESP RC Wifi Car web control

-Esp32 webserver robot tank control.
-Uses only one Jostick to control the movement.
-Based on TB6612FNG motor driver and smars project robot, uses async HTML protocol.
+Esp web control joystick.

+Uses Jostick to control the movement of a robot/rc car.
+Uses async HTML protocol.

+## Compatibility
+Compatible with ESP8266 and ESP32

 ## Configuration

-You need to modify your password and SSID to a personal one, and set your TB6612FNG Driver pins.
+You need to modify your password and SSID to a personal one, and set your motor Driver pins.

 src/config.h contains the setup.